rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *id*: unique identifier of the sending node
-    - example: 123
-2. *service*: name of the service that was registered.
+1. *service*: name of the service that was registered.
     - example: "SSH"